tanhpuh/rfm-model/README.md

 - Visualizations: Generates insightful charts and graphs to analyze RFM distributions.

-- Integration: Compatible with platforms such as Tiki for customer journey tracking and recommendation systems.
+- Integration: Compatible with platforms for customer journey tracking and recommendation systems.